Wiwiweb/PrismataBot/README.md

 `!unit X`: Displays information about unit X. The bot is very lenient with typos and will try to match indivudual words of unit names.
 For instance, `!unit pahge` will match to "phage" which matches to "Blood Phage".

-`!prismata X`: Displays a pre-coded message about topic X. [Topics and responses can be seen here.](data/prismata_responses.json) Just typing `!prismata` will also give you the `prismata` message.
+`!prismata X`: Displays a pre-coded message about topic X. [Topics and responses can be seen here.](data/prismata_responses.json)

 ## Starting the bot